Discover folk - the CRM for people-powered businesses

 Sales metrics are quantitative data points that provide insight into the performance of a company's sales processes, teams, and outcomes.
 They help businesses track progress, evaluate effectiveness, and make informed decisions to optimize sales strategies.
 By analyzing these metrics, sales teams can measure their performance towards goals, identify weaknesses and prepare for future growth or market changes.
 Sales leaders can also use them to understand how their sales reps, team and organization are performing.

-With the B2B buying journey looking more complex, it's important to make sure you track the right metrics across your B2B sales efforts.
+With the B2B buying journey looking more complex, it's important for mid-size agencies and businesses with 20-50 person teams to make sure you track the right metrics across your B2B sales efforts.
 But it can be easy to feel overwhelmed with all the financial metrics you need to pay attention to.

 16 key sales performance metrics to track and why

-To help you understand which sales metrics you should pay attention to and why – we've broken down each key metric to show you how they relate to your sales goals, and why they matter.
+To help founders and agency owners understand which sales metrics you should pay attention to and why – we've broken down each key metric to show you how they relate to your sales goals, and why they matter.

 We've divided this section into a few parts: